Literature / The Union Forever

 - Alternate History

-- Balkanize Me: China and India get parts of them cut off.
-India is working to rectify that.
+- Balkanize Me: China and India get parts of them cut off, where China loses Manchuria, Xinjiang and Tibet while India loses Madras, Hyderabad, Bangladesh, Burma and various other territories.

 - Butterfly of Doom: The change of Union military leaders leads to a quicker end of the Civil War.
 This leads to Lincoln having the opportunity to invoke the Monroe Doctrine on France, which was engaged in Mexico.
 That leads to a different circumstances in Europe where France allies with Austria-Hungry.